Consensys/doc.goquorum/docs/Concepts/SecurityFramework.md

 GoQuorum privacy features depend on Tessera to encrypt, decrypt, and broadcast the orchestrations of private transaction payloads.

-Tessera uses an enclave to perform the encryption and decryption of private transaction payloads.
-Encryption keys are the most critical element of the privacy model; if they're compromised, the network loses its privacy.
+Tessera encryption keys are the most critical element of the privacy model; if they're compromised, the network loses its privacy.

 Tessera supports integration with trusted platform modules (TPMs) and hardware security modules (HSM) to reduce surface attacks and provide a secure environment.